SquadMS/SqMS-Servers/README.md

 ## Installation

-To install the theme simply run the following command at the root of your squadms project:
+To install the module simply run the following command at the root of your squadms project:
 ```
 composer require squadms/servers
 ```